Project-Platypus/Platypus/docs/experimenter.rst

 Afterwards, we can use the ``calculate`` function to calculate one or more performance indicators for the results.
 The result is another JSON-like dictionary storing the numeric indicator values.
+We finish by pretty printing the results using ``display``.

 .. code:: python